PoisotLab/ms_networkary_classifiers/README.md

 should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative [which is the case as networks are under-sampled;
-@Jordano2016SamNet; @Jordano2016ChaEco; @McLeod2021SamAsy], when classifiers
-need to be compared across different datasets, and when comparing the results to a no-skill (baseline) classifier is important.
+@Jordano2016SamNet; @Jordano2016ChaEco], when classifiers need to be compared across different datasets [for example when predicting a system in space, where undersampling varies locally; @McLeod2021SamAsy], and when comparing the results to a no-skill (baseline) classifier is important.
 As these conditions are likely to be met with network data, there is a need to evaluate which measures of classification accuracy respond in a desirable way.

 A lot of binary classifiers are built by using a regressor (whose task is to